BucketEars - Attach Chine Logs and Framing

 (back to BucketEars)

-You attach strip of wood, usually about 3/4" square to the bottom edge of the side.
+One simple method is to use chine logs.
+First, you attach strip of wood (a chine log) to the edge of the side panel.
 Then, you attach the bottom to that same strip of wood, and presto the two pieces of plywood are held together in a very strong joint.
-Because our boat is the same width as a sheet of plywood, both edges match up fine.

 One of the problems when making chine logs, is that 2x4 lumber often has lots and lots of knots.
 I prefer to use 2x6 or 2x8 lumber because it has less knots.